Milk Allergy: Symptoms, Testing, and Treatment

 Statistically, this is the single most common allergy in infants and young children.
 Recent studies estimate that as many as 3% of babies are allergic to cow’s milk at one year old.
 As many as 2 in every 100 children under the age of four are allergic to dairy.

 This leaves parents and adults with many questions.
 What’s the difference between milk allergy and lactose intolerance?
+What about dairy allergies?
+Or casein or whey allergies?
 What are the symptoms and causes of milk allergy?
 What kinds of foods should you avoid?
 How is milk allergy diagnosed — and more importantly, how can it be treated?
 In the sections below, we’ll explore each of these questions, providing a comprehensive overview of everything you need to know about milk allergy diagnosis and treatment.

 How is Milk Allergy Different from Lactose Intolerance?